kmsurrao/Non-Gaussian-Sky-Simulations/README.md

 3. gal_and_extragal_before_beam.p
     - numpy array containing galactic and extragalactic component maps in healpix format before beam convolution.
 If generating polarized maps, gal_and_extragal_before_beam has shape (Nfreqs, 2 for gal and extragal, 3 for I/Q/U, Npix), where freqs are indexed in decreasing order.
 If generating only a temperature map, gal_and_extragal_before_beam has shape (Nfreqs, 2 for gal or extragal, Npix).
 4. beam_convolved_maps.p
     - numpy array containing beam-convolved maps in healpix format.
-If generating polarized maps, beam_convolved_maps has shape (Nfreqs, 3 for I/Q,U, Npix).
-Otherwise, has shape (Nfreqs, Npix).
+If generating polarized maps, beam_convolved_maps has shape (Nfreqs, Nsplits, 3 for I/Q,U, Npix).
+Otherwise, has shape (Nfreqs, Nsplits, Npix).
-5. sim_90GHz, sim_150GHz, sim_220_GHz
+5. sim_{freq}GHz_split{split}
     - final CAR maps
 6. (Optional) gal_comp_spectra_{central_freq}.p and extragal_comp_spectra_{central_freq}.p
     - numpy array containing power spectrum of each galactic component at central_freq.
 If generating polarized maps, has shape (N_(extra)galactic_comps, 6, $\ell_{\mathrm{max}}$), where 6 is for TT, EE, BB, TE, EB, TE.
 If only generating temparature maps, has shape (N_(extra)galactic_comps, $\ell_{\mathrm{max}}$).